 - Special Interest Groups: The working groups of the CentOS community

-- This is how the installation works
+- This is how the VPS CentOS installation works

-CentOS: The Story of the RHEL Descendant
+The Story of the RHEL Descendant

 Community Enterprise Operating System, or CentOS for short, is a Linux distribution that was released in March 2004.
 The open source project, which is developed and supported by a huge community, is based on the source packages of Red Hat Enterprise Linux (RHEL) – a commercial distribution that can only be used in combination with paid support contracts.
 Red Hat, the provider of RHEL, is for its part obliged to make the source code publicly available in order to comply with the various free licenses of the integrated software components.
 As part of the CentOS project, the developers were therefore able to easily build on the source code from RHEL when programming an equivalent that could be used free of charge.